swfeltz/Garden/index.rst

-hello
+Hello!$
-This is Susanne's first attempt at a site made with Read The Docs from a GitHub repository
+This is Susanne's first attempt at a site made with Read The Docs from a GitHub repository$

 Cheers!
 Susanne